Lutz eager to make WKU a national power

-BOWLING GREEN — A standing-room-only crowd comprised of hundreds of Western Kentucky basketball fans thirsty for national success filled the Harbaugh Stadium Club on Monday morning to greet Steve Lutz, who was introduced as the 16th head coach in Hilltopper history.
+A standing-room-only crowd comprised of hundreds of Western Kentucky basketball fans thirsty for national success filled the Harbaugh Stadium Club recently to greet Steve Lutz, who was introduced as the 16th head coach in Hilltopper history.

 They liked what they heard from the 50-year-old who immediately turned around a losing culture at Texas A&M Corpus Chrsti — leading the Islanders to consecutive NCAA Tournament appearances and a victory in the Big Dance in his only two seasons there.